 This term is used describe the magnitude of the wave in terms of the height of the waveform.
 In reaktor this will generally work in values +1 and -1 the amplitude affects the perceived loudness of a sound.

 Just like pitch, loudness is subjective.
 What is too loud for one person might be too quiet for another.
 Loudness is also similar in pitch in that we are sensitive to logarithmic changes instead of linear changes.

 For example - two people clapping doesn't feel twice as loud as one person clapping and one hundred people clapping certainly doesn't sound 100 times louder that one person clapping.
 If it worked that way we would all go deaf everytime a large group of people applauded.

-The initial ramp up in loudness is called the Attack this can be thought of as part of the sound that is created when you strike or pluck something.
+Attack this can be thought of as part of the sound that is created when you strike or pluck something.

 The ramp down after the peak loudness is called the Decay this can be thought of as the sound decaying away after the initial burst of energy this decay stage can stop at a Sustain level and hold the note out as long as the note is being held out on the instrument.
 This stage set to a loudness value between 0 and 1 unlike the other stages which are set as a length of time.

 The final stage is the final stage is the Release stage which represents the time it takes for a sound to fade to silence after the note is released.

 Let's look at some of the Envelopes some various acoustic instruments and see how these loudness curves define the sound.